nearform/mira/docs/samples/README.md

 The Api Gateway is connected to NLB using a Vpc Private Link.
 The NLB and Fargate instances are not accessible from the public network; they can be accessed only by the Api Gateway.

-A DNS entry is created in Route53 and a certificate is assigned to the endpoint to allow https connection.
+A DNS entry is created in Route53 and a certificate is assigned to the endpoint to allow connection through https.

 Follow the `README.md` file provided in the Titus app in located in `packages/titus-infra/` for full instructions.